Entropy of mixing

 The internal energy of the new closed system is equal to the sum of the internal energies of the initially separate systems.
 The reference values for the internal energies should be specified in a way that is constrained to make this so, maintaining also that the internal energies are respectively proportional to the masses of the systems.

 For concision in this article, the term 'ideal material' is used to refer to either an ideal gas (mixture) or an ideal solution.

 In the special case of mixing ideal materials, the final common volume is in fact the sum of the initial separate compartment volumes.
 There is no heat transfer and no work is done.
 The entropy of mixing is entirely accounted for by the diffusive expansion of each material into a final volume not initially accessible to it.

-In the general case of mixing non-ideal materials, however, the total final common volume may be different from the sum of the separate initial volumes, and there may occur transfer of work or heat, to or from the surroundings; also there may be a departure of the entropy of mixing from that of the corresponding ideal case.
-That departure is the main reason for interest in entropy of mixing.
-These energy and entropy variables and their temperature dependences provide valuable information about the properties of the materials.

 On a molecular level, the entropy of mixing is of interest because it is a macroscopic variable that provides information about constitutive molecular properties.
 In ideal materials, intermolecular forces are the same between every pair of molecular kinds, so that a molecule feels no difference between other molecules of its own kind and of those of the other kind.
 In non-ideal materials, there may be differences of intermolecular forces or specific molecular effects between different species, even though they are chemically non-reacting.
-The entropy of mixing provides information about constitutive differences of intermolecular forces or specific molecular effects in the materials.

 The statistical concept of randomness is used for statistical mechanical explanation of the entropy of mixing.
 Mixing of ideal materials is regarded as random at a molecular level, and, correspondingly, mixing of non-ideal materials may be non-random.